Tjoosten/Website-scouts/README.md

 =============================================

 ###  Changelog
-- [ ] search functions runs on timestamps
+- [x] search functions runs on timestamps
-- [ ] select only start and end from rental calendar
+- [x] select only start and end from rental calendar
-- [ ] created menu in cron jobs so you can execute the cronjobs easier
+- [x] created menu in cron jobs so you can execute the cronjobs easier
-- [ ] add cronjob that deletes rentals that expired
+- [x] add cronjob that deletes rentals that expired
-- [ ] add cronjob that deletes expired activities
+- [x] add cronjob that deletes expired activities
-- [ ] Setting cronjobs in crontab
+- [x] Setting cronjobs in crontab
-- [ ] Mail confirmation to user if they ask for a rental
+- [x] Mail confirmation to user if they ask for a rental
-- [ ] Made sign up front + backend for breakfast
+- [x] Made sign up front + backend for breakfast

-### Todo
 - [ ] upgrade insert activities with unix timestamp
 - [ ] Rebase login form.
 - [ ] Warning massages if no photos found on photo's
+- [ ] Set valid mail function at email adresses on Descriptions Breakfastnkj